 Overton - Sumner is a very small town located in the state of Nebraska.
 With a population of 2,421 people and just one neighborhood, Overton - Sumner is the 99th largest community in Nebraska.
-Overton - Sumner has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Overton - Sumner has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Overton - Sumner is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overton - Sumner is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Overton - Sumner is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Overton - Sumner who work in office and administrative support (16.97%), management occupations (10.18%), and sales jobs (8.49%).

-Overton - Sumner is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Overton - Sumner does not have a public transit system used by locals to get to and from work.

 The education level of Overton - Sumner citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 17.44% of adults 25 and older in Overton - Sumner have a college degree.